 This includes the spray Sativex, for instance, which can be prescribed to patients with muscular dystrophy.
 However, these pharmaceuticals can only be obtained on prescription from approved neurosurgeons.
 Thus, it is highly recommended that travelers who wish to bring any form of marijuana-based medicine into the country should check with the customs officials or the Icelandic customs authority whether they can be permitted to bring their medicine into the country.

 When it comes to enforcing marijuana laws, the Icelandic police are themselves subject to constraints.
 Icelandic police officers do not have a general power to stop and search anyone that they like.
 The police in this country can only search people whom they reasonably deem to be suspicious.

-It is a striking fact that aside from murder, the only offenses that will remain on an Icelandic citizen's criminal record are drug related offenses.
-However, the fact that individuals continue to be arrested for marijuana offenses indicates that there is a culture of producing and consuming it within Iceland.
+It is a striking fact that aside from murder, the only offenses that will remain on an Icelandic citizen's criminal record are drug-related offenses.
+However, the fact that individuals continue to be arrested for marijuana possession indicates that there is a culture of producing and consuming it within Iceland.

 Please note that the article shown above includes information about cannabis cultivation, drug laws, recreational use of marijuana, medical uses for marijuana, and other topics that readers may find offensive.
 The content is for educational or research purposes only and drug use is not condoned by this site.